m-voit/concepts-of-programming-languages/study-project/paper.md

 To sum it up, as of today there is some support for immutability in JavaScript and in Go, but not by default and not easily usable.

-### First class functions
+### First-class functions

-First class functions are the foundation of supporting functional programming in a programming language.
+First-class functions are the foundation of supporting functional programming in a programming language.
-A language with first class functions has to meet the following criteria:
+A language with first-class functions has to meet the following criteria:

 - Allow passing functions as parameters to other functions.
 - Allow functions to be return values of other functions, so that functions can return functions.